refractionPOINT/lce_doc/docs/core-concepts.md

 Full commands list is in the [Sensor Commands section](sensor_commands.md).

-### Installer Key
+### Installation Key
-Installer Keys are used to install a sensor.
+Installation Keys are used to install a sensor.
 By specifying a key during installation the sensor can cryptographically be tied to your account.

 Get more details in the [Installation Keys section](manage_keys.md).

 ### Tags
 Sensors can have Tags associated with them.
 Tags are added during creation or dynamically through the UI, API or Detection & Response Rules.

 Get more information in the [Tagging section](tagging.md).

 ### Detection & Response Rules